saschagottfried/mcsdasa/Networking.md

 ## Intersite connectivity options

-- VNet-to-VNet (over multiple regions) - as opposed to VNet peering
+- VNet-to-VNet (connect VNets in multiple regions or subscriptions) - as opposed to VNet peering
 - Site-to-site (cloud <--> on-premise)